Use a disk imaging program like “Win32DiskImager” to write the image file to a Micro-SD card (at least 16 GB size).

 The screensaver activates itself after an idle time of 10 minutes (default, can be edited in “config.ini”) only when the menu is shown, NOT during a game.
 Activate “Idle Exit” in the MAME section of the

-configuration menu to automatically exit after the same idle time.
+configuration menu to automatically exit a MAME game.

 Screen orientation can be set to horizontal, vertical or automatic.
 Automatic is useful for rotatable monitors.

-Quick switch of screen orientation is possible by pressing Player2-Start if “favbutton=2” is set in config.ini.
+Quick switch of screen orientation is possible by pressing Player2-Start if the option is set in the System Settings Menu.

 Use Joystick to select your games.